saighost/talktome/README.md

 # What

-A simple chat application to understand how socket.io wroks First, you have to choose a nickname.
-Then you can
+A simple chat application to understand how socket.io works.
+Testable here : http://talktome.ymainier.jit.su/

+First, you have to choose a nickname.
+Then you can :
 * Send message, by writing it in a text field and click on Say.
 * Send private message to another user : `@otheruser Hey you<Enter>`
 * Get the list of connected user : `/who<Enter>`